irarainey/important/docs/ARCHITECTURE.md

 1. Create regex pattern: `\b{name}\b` (word boundary match)
 2. Search entire document text
 3. For each match:
-    - Skip if on import line
+    - Skip if within the import's line range (`line` to `endLine`) — correctly handles multi-line imports
     - Skip if in a comment (check for `#` before match)
 4. Return true if any valid usage found